 - Mindfulness helps patients learn to be present in the moment, which helps them take a moment to pause, notice their own thoughts and feelings, and choose a response that is not based in their present emotions.

 - Mindfulness teaches patients that it is okay to say “no” to others, which helps them balance their own lives and enhance self-confidence.

-- Mindfulness allows patients to be present with others, meaning that they are more aware of the state of their relationships with others, are able to acknowledge their own communication problems and thus more effectively relate with others.
+- Mindfulness allows patients to be present with others, meaning that they are more aware of the state of their relationships and are better able to acknowledge their own communication problems and thus more effectively relate with others.

-We’ve described practices focused on breathing and muscle relaxation already (such as the Three Minute Breathing Space or the Body Scan), however, the “sorting into boxes” exercise is also helpful for dealing with depression.
-You can use this audio clip here for guidance.
+We’ve described practices focused on breathing and muscle relaxation already (such as the Three Minute Breathing Space or the Body Scan).
+The “Eye of the Hurricane” meditation also aims to tap into your inner peace as a helpful way of dealing with depression.

-Following this guided mindfulness exercise will help you to clear your mind of worry about the past or the future, and allow you to focus on this present moment in a time.
+Following this guided mindfulness exercise will help you to clear your mind of worry about the past or the future, and allow you to focus on the present moment in time.

-Alternatively, watch this inspiring TEDtalk by Zindel Segal who explains the naused mindful approach needed to not only address depression but also manage recovery and reduce the risk of relapse.
-Check it out:
+Alternatively, watch this inspiring TEDtalk by Zindel Segal who explains the mindful approach needed to not only address depression but also manage recovery and reduce the risk of relapse.

 Mindfulness Techniques for Anger

-Mindfulness techniques can be put to good use in discharging acute or chronic anger.
-As one of our strongest emotions, anger can be hard to view objectively and defuse before getting out of hand, however, mindfulness can help by creating a space between stimulus and an immediate, impulsive response.
+Mindfulness techniques can also discharge acute or chronic anger.
+As one of our strongest emotions, anger can be hard to view objectively and defuse.
+Mindfulness helps create space between stimulus and an immediate, impulsive response.